Demon in the Variant: Statistical Analysis of DNNs for Robust Backdoor Contamination Detection: Statistical Contamination Analyzer

-\textit{Step 2:} Estimate the parameters in the decomposition model by running an EM (Eqn~\ref{decompose}) algorithm on a set of clean data for identifying the covariation matrix ($S_{\varepsilon}$ for the variation $\varepsilon$) with a high confidence.
+\textit{Step 2:} Estimate the parameters in the decomposition model (Eqn.~\ref{decompose}) by running an EM algorithm on the representations of the clean set for identifying covariance matrices ($S_{\varepsilon}$ and $S_{\mu}$, the covariance matrix of $\varepsilon$ and $\mu$) with a high confidence.

-\textit{Step 3:} Across all samples in each class, leverage the covariation matrix to estimate the identity vector and decompose the representations of this class.
+\textit{Step 3:} Across all images in each class, leverage the parameters ($S_{\varepsilon}$ and $S_{\mu}$) estimated on the clean dataset to calculate the identity vector of this class and decompose the representations of this class (Eqn.~\ref{eq:calc_mu_var}).

-\textit{Step 4:} Across all samples in each class, use an iterative method to estimate the parameters for the mixture model (Eqn~\ref{mixturemodel}) containing two subgroups.
+\textit{Step 4:} Across all images in each class, use an iterative method to estimate the parameters for the mixture model (Eqn.~\ref{mixturemodel}) containing two subgroups.

-\textit{Step 5:} For samples in each class, perform the likelihood ratio test on their representations using the mixture model (from step 4) against the the null hypothesis -- the decomposition model (from step 3); if the null hypothesis is rejected, the corresponding class is reported to be infected (i.e., this class contain contaminated samples).
+\textit{Step 5:} For images in each class, perform the likelihood ratio test on their representations using the mixture model (from step 4) against the null hypothesis -- the decomposition model (from step 3); if the null hypothesis is rejected, the corresponding class is reported to be contaminated (infected).